 FACE THE NATION WITH BOB SCHIEFFER, CBS

-CBS News' Face The Nation posted a 2.5/06 with 3.56m viewers and in adults 25-54 0.8/04 - the demographic most important to those who advertise in news - according to Nielsen live plus same day ratings for Feb.
-9. Editor's Note: FACE THE NATION's second half-hour was broadcast contiguously across 50% of the CBS affiliates.
+CBS News' Face The Nation posted 2.94m viewers, 0.6/03 in adults 25-54 according to Nielsen live plus same day ratings for August 17.
+Editor's Note: FACE THE NATION's second half-hour was broadcast contiguously across 67% of the CBS affiliates.

 FACE THE NATION is broadcast on Sundays at 10:30 AM, ET (check local listings) on the CBS Television Network.
 Mary Hager is the Executive Producer.
 Face The Nation is one of the longest-running news programs in the history of television, now celebrating its 60th year on air.
 It premiered on CBS on Nov.
 7, 1954.
 The program broadcasts from Washington, D.C., where Schieffer has spent more than 40 years covering government and politics.
 He has anchored Face The Nation since 1991.
 Guests include government leaders, politicians and global figures in the news.

 Follow @bobschieffer and @facethenation on Twitter, Facebook, Google+ and at www.facethenation.com.